Budget

 Saved use sub-flows — soft inheritance

 A sub-flow loaded by use enforces its own declared budget.
-If it declares none, it inherits the parent's cap as a soft per-flow ceiling.
+If it declares none, it inherits the parent's threshold as a best-effort per-flow stop-loss.

 This inheritance is best-effort: spend does not cross flow boundaries.
 The parent's already-spent total is not subtracted from the child's inherited cap, so a child inheriting $2.0 can itself spend up to $2.0 even if the parent already spent $1.50.
 The parent's own guard still catches the combined total when the sub-flow returns.